-Through push messages, you're looking to capture the attention of users in a matter of seconds and ultimately "push" them back to your app.
-The next time you go to schedule a notification, consider these few pieces to ensure they're effective in reaching your church members.
+With push messages, you're looking to capture the attention of users in a matter of seconds and ultimately "push" them back to your app.
+The next time you go to schedule a notification, consider these best practices to ensure your messages are effective in reaching your members.

 Keep the Length of the Message Short and Sweet

-Skip the "fluff" and keep your messages like a tweet–opting for clear and concise.
+Skip the "fluff" and keep your messages like a tweet, opting for clear and concise.
 Why is this important?
-Besides wanting to keep the attention of users, screen sizes dramatically vary among devices, making the number of characters crucial to avoid being cut-off.
-On iOS, the maximum amount tends to be around 120 characters while Android leans towards as little as half of that.
+In addition to grabbing and keeping users' attention, screen sizes can vary dramatically among devices, making the number of characters crucial to avoid being cut-off.
+On iOS, the maximum number of characters tends to be around 120, while Android displays as little as half of that.